nfdi4objects/n4o-graph-importer/README.md

 ### PUT /collection/

 Replace the list of registered collections.
+Only allowed if the current list is empty.
 The metadata is not imported into the triple store!

 ### GET /collection/:id